 - The in-house shared code is pulled out into distinct AngularJS Modules/Components that have their own GitHub repo and NPM private registration.

 - The 3rd party libraries are included via NPM and build into a

 - The unique package.json 3rd party dependencies of any individual app are between 0-3, and these are only added when an app has a unique dependency that won't be used across the entire suite.
 If we find that every app is pulling in a particular library, we'll generally just make that a dependency of our

 ui-scaffoldinglibrary and pull it out of the individual app package.json files.

 - I've written a tool using CookieCutter which allows new front-end apps to be generated with via command line so that developers starting on a new app can start writing the code that gives the app purpose almost immediately without dealing with all of the typical boilerplate setup cruft.
 Here's what it does automagically:

 - Prompts the user for any app-specific info such as:

 - Github repository info - It will automatically checkout the repo, generate the app into the folder, and make the initial commit of the app so you're ready to create a branch and start working immediately.

 - Includes demo assets - Example views, filters, directives, services and the accompanying unit tests to model after.

-- Sets up all of the scaffolding which has to happen before you really start writing the code you want to write:
+- Sets up all of the scaffolding which has to happen before you start writing the code you set out to write: